cs640-fall20205/homework-4-hbase-Pdivya54/src/hbase/Assignment.md

     ii.
 As tables expand, region rebalancing occurs automatically; regionservers can be added to scale linearly.

+    iii. ideal for billions of rows, random read/write access, write-intensive workloads, and time series data.

     ```

 2. List the cons of HBase as described in our text.

     ```
     i.
+Column familes must be defined upfront.

+    ii.
 Numerous tiny cells and versions might slow the scans and inflate metadata.

-    ii.
+    iii.
 Not the best option for OLTP with small datasets.

-    iii.
+    iv.
 While recovery and reassignment can halt workloads, region server failover is safe.
     ```